Dustin Hoffman: 1980–1989: Career expansion

 Hoffman's worst film failure was Elaine May's Ishtar (1987), co-starring Warren Beatty, who also produced it.
 Hoffman and Beatty play two down-and-out singer-songwriters who travel to Morocco for a nightclub gig and get caught up in foreign intrigue.
 Much of the movie was filmed in Africa.
 The film faced severe production problems, mostly related to its $55 million cost, and received overwhelmingly negative reviews.
 However, Hoffman and Beatty liked the film's final cut and tried to defend it.
 Hoffman and Beatty were unaffected by the flop, and Ishtar became a cult film.
 Quentin Tarantino, for one, has called it one of his favorite movies, partly due to the humorous lyrics of the songs written by Paul Williams.

-Next came director Barry Levinson's Rain Man (1988), where Hoffman starred as an autistic savant, opposite Tom Cruise.
-Levinson, Hoffman and Cruise worked for two years on the film, and Hoffman's performance gained him his second Academy Award.
+Next came director Barry Levinson's Rain Man (1988), where Hoffman starred as an autistic savant, alongside Tom Cruise.
+Levinson, Hoffman, and Cruise worked for two years on the film, and Hoffman's performance gained him his second Academy Award.
 Behind Hoffman's motivation for doing the film, he has said, "Deep inside, Rain Man is about how autistic we all are."
 In preparation for the part, Hoffman spent two years befriending autistic people, which included taking them bowling and to fast food restaurants.
 "It fed my obsession", he has stated.
 Hoffman worked at the New York Psychiatric Institute, affiliated with Columbia University, when he was 21.
 "It was a great experience for me", he said.
 "All my life I had wanted to get inside a prison or a mental hospital. ...
 I wanted to get inside where behavior, human behavior, was so exposed.
 All the things the rest of us were feeling and stopping up were coming out of these people."
 He used that experience to help him develop the character of Raymond Babbitt, a high-functioning autistic savant, yet a person who critic David Denby described as "a strangely shuttered genius".
 Hoffman created certain character traits for Raymond.
 Denby noted: "Hoffman, looking suddenly older and smaller, has developed a small shuffling walk for Raymond, with shoulder bent.
 His eyes don't make contact with anyone else's, and he flattens his voice to a dry nasal bark."